ORM Process: Five Stages

 Every internet reputation management campaign begins with a thorough research phase.
 First, we identify the subject’s (that’s you or your company) top search phrases.
 These might include variations on names, key titles or services, and other phrases that searchers readily associate with you.

-We look at legal solutions as well such as DMCA take-down requests and other legal methods.
+As mentioned above, part of the ORM process is to decide whether something can be removed from either the website it lives upon, or from search engines like Google.
+If it makes sense, we look at legal solutions such as DMCA take-down requests and other legal methods.
 If we do employ legal reputation solutions we will often do it simultaneously with suppression or protection campaigns.
 Other removal tactics may include YouTube video removal, NoIndex removal, removing search results from Google, and other techniques.

 Then, we turn loose Reputool™ our proprietary online reputation management services diagnostic.
 It identifies the top search results for each search phrase, grouping them into categories.
 It analyzes and scores baseline results for use now and as a success metric later.
 We measure: